 Contact one of our agents or make a request directly below

-Enjoy the best of land and water when you rent a boat in Biograd.
+Enjoy the best of land and water when you go on a sailing holiday in Biograd.
 Alluring islands, amazing natural parks, historic cities and secluded beaches are just waiting to be explored.
 In fact, the area that surrounds Biograd has the highest concentrated amount of islands in the Adriatic, meaning it’s the perfect place to start an island hopping adventure in Croatia.
 For a day trip from Biograd, we suggest a visit to the scenic islands of Planac and Svena Katarina, which are located just off the coast.

 Biograd is characterised by its picturesque soft sand and pebble beaches, shaded pine forest and brilliantly coloured waters.
 Legend has it that God, after creating the world, dropped all of the remaining beauty from his hand in the middle of the Adriatic Sea where Biograd is located.
 Spend your sailing holiday in Biograd swimming and snorkelling along remote Mediterranean beaches, exploring historic landmarks and ruins and relaxing in the sun.

-Biograd has also gained fame as a top destination for regattas.
+Biograd has not only gained fame as a top destination for sailing holidays but also for regattas.
 Even in the winter you will find racers competing from Biograd, thus making the coastal city a popular meeting point for sailors.
 If you visit in autumn, check out the Biograd Boat Show.
 As Central Europe’s largest boating expo, the Biograd Boat Show is a fantastic opportunity to see the newest sea vessels and admire classic models.

 Visit nearby coastal cities such as of Zadar.
 In addition to its important historical sites, such as the 9th-century basilica and the Cathedral of Anastasia, Zadar also offers a vibrant nightlife and food scene.
-Nin is another great coastal town that is within easy reach when you charter a yacht in Biograd.
-The fascinating Old Town of Nin is accessed by two lovely stonebridges connected the mainland.
+Nin is another great coastal town that is within easy reach when you go sailing in Biograd.
+The fascinating Old Town of Nin is accessed by two lovely stonebridges connected to the mainland.
 The lovely town of Nin is famed for its medicinal mud which is known for its powers to cure many illnesses.

 Northern Dalmatia offers visitors incredible beaches, impressive historic towns and inspiring landscapes, but without the crowds that flock to the popular cities of Split and Dubrovnik.

-Make the most of your Biograd yacht charter and visit the beautiful Kornati islands.
+Make the most of your Biograd sailing holiday and visit the beautiful Kornati islands.
 With a total of 89 islands, this national park not only offers stunning beaches and remote islets, but you will also have the opportunity to test your sailing skills while navigating around the reefs and remote bays.
 Don't forget to buy a valid permit before you sail through this nautical paradise.

 ...
 Kornati island group [presents] a priceless national treasure... a beautiful, untouched and unspoiled image of the past...

-One of the best ways to discover the beauty of Dalmatia when you rent a boat in Biograd is by sailing towards Murter Island, the biggest in the Sibenik Archipelago.
+One of the best ways to discover the beauty of Dalmatia when you sailing in Biograd is by going towards Murter Island, the biggest in the Sibenik Archipelago.
 Distinguished by their hilly agricultural landscapes, exploring the islands within the Sibenik Archipelago will give you a chance to take in scenic views.
 Do not miss the tiny island of Kaprije with its charming bay, olive groves and vineyards or Zlarin, the 'golden island', which is best known for its wild beauty characterised by pristine forests, beaches and coves.

 Do not miss the tiny island of Kaprije with its charming bay, olive groves and vineyards

-When you plan to rent a boat in Biograd, the best time for sailing is from April to October, when the sun is shining and the water is warm (15-20°C in April-June, July-August ca. 25°C, September-October 20-24°).
+When you plan to go on a sailing holiday in Biograd, the best time for sailing is from April to October, when the sun is shining and the water is warm (15-20°C in April-June, July-August ca. 25°C, September-October 20-24°).
 In general, the Adriatic Sea in this part of Croatia is ideal for sailing.
 The sea currents are slight and tidal movements are gentle.
 Wind is generally moderate in summer, but be sure to check forecasts and watch out for the ‘Bora’, a strong northeasterly wind.

 Mooring is allowed in most parts of the islands except in designated protected areas.
 Anchoring buoys are available and it is also possible to drop anchor at 8 metres.
 It is also free of charge to tie-up to a buoy.
 Mooring buoys are available at the following bays: Vruljen Sipnate, Levrnaka, Suha Punta, Opat and Smokvica.
-Get a detailed list before setting sail from your Biograd yacht charter.
+Get a detailed list before setting sail on your Biograd boat holiday adventure.

 For most, the biggest challenges when sailing in Kornati is navigating around the reefs, promontories and islets.
 There are also rocky bottoms in Opat not fit for mooring.
-However, if you book a skilled skipper with Zizoo and have a map of the area, you should be able to sail smoothly and enjoy the ride when you charter a yacht in Biograd.
+However, if you book a skippered sailing holiday in Biograd with Zizoo and have a map of the area, you will sail smoothly and enjoy the ride.

 For the ultimate relaxing holiday in Croatia, request a skipper or hostess with Zizoo.